dunnec18/Tradev/README.md

 3. Implement optimal bet sizing strategy
 4. Implement feature importance analysis
 5. Implement various different backtesting methods and compare
+6. Implement the Meta-Strategy: mass produce classification models and pick the best performers?
-6. Generate trading order
+7. Generate trading order
-7. Connect to brokerage and make a paper trade using predictions
+8. Connect to brokerage and make a paper trade using predictions
 - Once complete this forms version zero in main branch, after which a dev branch will be created for further development

 ## Phase Two and Beyond